Madhav-Malhotra/ML-parameter-encryption/README.md

 This algorithm currently has a Tensorflow implementation for any model derived from the [`tf.Module`](https://www.tensorflow.org/api_docs/python/tf/Module) class.
 This includes both the [Functional](https://www.tensorflow.org/guide/keras/functional) and [Sequential](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential) API.

+[See this Kaggle notebook for a demo](https://www.kaggle.com/code/madhavmalhotra/tf-fork-of-advparams-parameter-encryption/notebook) of the AdvParam algorithm.